What is it and where does it come from?

 As good as regular L-arginine is, it's inherently limited.
 The first of its limits are its limited absorption through the intestine.
 Whereas Arginine Ethyl Ester can pass through the intestine largely intact, regular L-arginine is mostly degraded in the intestine, leaving only trace amounts of the ingested dose active.

-Because of the rapid breakdown of L-arginine in the intestine, its effects on N02 regulation, sexual arousal, and hemodialation are limited.
+Because of the rapid breakdown of L-arginine in the intestine, its effects on N02 regulation, and hemodialation are limited.
 This rapid breakdown also limits the ability of L-arginine to promote muscular growth via increases in exercise endurance and the delivery of nutrients to working muscle tissue via the muscle pump.

 The presence of the ester not only enhances the function of arginine and overcomes its inherent limitations, but the presence of an ester and increased absorption also reduce the need for large doses, which may put less stress on the body.